-Such good and old Japanese Ame candies are not only available at almost any supermarket around the country, but in recent years, I sometimes see those being sold on online shopping sites outside of Japan.
+Not only can such good and old Ame treats be bought at supermarkets and convenience stores in Japan, but in recent years, I sometimes see those being sold online outside of Japan.

 1. Shio Ame (塩飴)

-Shio Ame is a classic Japanese Ame candy that tends to be preferred during the hot summer months.
-This is because the hard candy contains salt as a main ingredient, as the word “Shio (塩)” means salt in Japanese.
+First off, Shio Ame is a classic Japanese candy that tends to be preferred during hot summer months.
+This is because the hard candy uses salt as the main ingredient, as the word “Shio (塩)” means salt in Japanese.

 2. Kuro Ame (黒飴)

-Kuro Ame is a classic Japanese Ame hard candy with a blackish color as the word “Kuro (黒)” means black in Japanese.
-Actually, its black color comes mainly from the main ingredient, brown sugar.
+Kuro Ame is a classic Japanese hard candy with a blackish color as the word “Kuro (黒)” means black in Japanese.
+Its black hue actually comes from the main ingredient, brown raw sugar called “Kokuto (黒糖)”.

 3. Shoyu Ame (醤油飴)

 “Shoyu (醤油)” is the Japanese word for soy sauce, so Shoyu Ame is made with soy sauce.
-Though you might imagine that the Japanese hard candy is salty rather than sweet, Shoyu Ame is not salty at all.
+You might imagine that the Japanese treat has some saltiness to it, but it is not salty at all.

 4. Nikki Ame (ニッキ飴)

-We Japanese sometimes call cinnamon “Nikki (ニッキ)”, which, more precisely, refers to the cinnamon that is produced in Japan.
-As you can guess from this, Nikki Ame is the classic Japanese hard candy with a cinnamon flavor.
+In Japan, cinnamon is sometimes called “Nikki (ニッキ)”, which, more precisely, refers to the cinnamon produced in Japan.
+Yes, Nikki Ame is a classic Japanese cinnamon-flavored candy.

 5. Hakka Ame (ハッカ飴)

-Hakka is represented as “薄荷” by the Chinese character used in Japanese writing, which refers to Japanese peppermint.
-Therefore, Hakka Ame is different in taste from Western peppermint candies.
+In the name, Hakka stands for Japanese peppermint, which makes Hakka Ame different in taste from Western peppermint candies.